richbruton/html-css-essentials/README.md

 # Deployment

-The site was deployed on github and hosted on gitpages
+The site was deployed on github pages.
+The deployment process was

+1. Open the project in Github

+2. Click on settings and navigate to pages.

+3. Select branch : Main.

+4. Click save.

 # Credits